Holvi Payment Services Ltd

-A list of third parties Holvi shares personal data with can be viewed at: Table of 3rd parties
+A list of third parties Holvi shares personal data which can be viewed at: Table of 3rd parties.

 Being on Holvi website does not automatically result in sharing data on these social media networks.
 These plugins remain inactive until clicked.
 Once clicked, the user will be taken to the said social media site or 3rd party website with their own specific privacy policies that the user is recommended to consult.
 Holvi cannot control the activities of third parties, Holvi cannot accept responsibility for any use of user’s personal data by such third parties, and Holvi cannot guarantee that they will adhere to the same privacy practices as Holvi does.

 9.1.
 The right to be informed (Art.
 13 and 14 GDPR)

 Holvi will always inform customers about the purposes and the lawful basis of processing their personal data, as well as the retention period of the data.
 Holvi will inform the customer about the sources from which Holvi obtains customer personal data, and the recipients of customer data.
 If customer data is processed based on consent, the customer has a right to withdraw their consent of sharing data at any time.

 9.2.
 The right to access (Art.
 15 GDPR)